iamvery/docs/warmup/comments.md

 ```

 This is almost exactly like our `stats` mutator, except we're calling the
-`apply` view transformation method rather than `bind`.
-The `apply` method
+`apply` view transformation method rather than calling `bind`.
+The `apply`
-transforms the view to completely match the data and then binds the values in.
+method transforms the view to match the data being applied and then binds the
+values in.

 When we apply an empty collection of comments, `apply` will simply render the
 default version of the scope.
 If the collection contains one or more comments,
 it will create a copy of the comment scope for each comment.
 The result is that
-the view always contains the same number of elements as the collection being
+the view will alway contain the same number of elements as the collection being
 applied, while providing some convenience around handling empty collections.

 ## Routing